MyPureCloud/developer-center-blog/source/2020-11-09-Introducing-Developer-Starting-Guides/index.html.md

 Even if you are an experienced Genesys Cloud developer, I hope you take the time to the look this first guide.
 Your feedback is always welcome.

-Lets build something together.
+Lets build something great together.

-Thanks,
 John Carnell
 Manager, Developer Engagement